mjvh80/jefferson/README.md

 I'm not a believer in creationism, this evolved from more humble beginnings.

 #### Is it fast?
-Probably, it's compiled using Linq expression trees, but I have done no formal testing as yet.
+It's fast as in things are compiled using Linq expression trees.
+Whether it's *actually* fast I don't know as I have not done performance tests just yet.
+Also, the focus is on runtime performance, not parsing peformance.

+#### Is the API stable?
+No. This is just an initial version and the API may change.
+In particular the area of how names are resolved is likely to be updated.
+So I don't guarantee any backwards compatibility at the moment.

 #### Is it type safe?
 Yes.